jmirc/Hippo-CMS-Konakart/README.md

 ## Before starting a project

 ### Konakart installation
-Please install the community version of [Konakart](http://www.konakart.com/downloads/community_edition) or the enterprise version.
+Please install the [community](http://www.konakart.com/downloads/community_edition) version or the enterprise version.

 Only community features are available.